bonnow/bonnow.github.io/_posts/2026-06-02-Service-Request-Table-Structure.md

 </script>

 <div class="lang-en" markdown="1">
+*The flow will check the table by order numbers.
+If records has the same order number, flow will check at the same time*

 ## Table Design

 | **Column label** | **Column name** | **Type** | **Reference** | **Max length** | **Attributes** | **Default values** |